ShrimpyStuff/ShrimpyStuff/README.md

 ### Hi, I'm a person 😀.
 #### I live in Canada.
-#### I make terrible discord bots and I love to code.
-I know JavaScript and I'm learning Java (I also know HTML)
+#### I know JavaScript, Java, and HTML
+I'm terrible at designing things though

 <!--